civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(7)** Paragraph 43(1)(j) of the Act is replaced by the following:

-    respecting the **import or** export of fish;
+    respecting the import or export of fish;

-    prescribing the circumstances in which the traditional knowledge of the Indigenous peoples of Canada that is provided to the Minister under this Act in confidence may be disclosed without written consent;
+    prescribing the circumstances in which the **Indigenous** knowledge of the Indigenous peoples of Canada that is provided to the Minister under this Act in confidence may be disclosed without written consent;

   **(8)** Paragraph 43(1)(m) of the Act is replaced by the following:

-    **if** a close time, fishing quota or limit on the size or weight of fish **or fishing gear or equipment** has been fixed in respect of an area under the regulations, authorizing persons referred to in paragraph (l) to vary the close time, fishing quota or limit **or fishing gear or equipment** in respect of that area or any portion of that area;
+    if a close time, fishing quota or limit on the size or weight of fish or fishing gear or equipment has been fixed in respect of an area under the regulations, authorizing persons referred to in paragraph (l) to vary the close time, fishing quota or limit or fishing gear or equipment in respect of that area or any portion of that area;

   **(9)** Subsection 43(1) of the Act is amended by adding the following after paragraph (n):